imohitmayank/jaal/README.md

 Jaal(edge_df, node_df).plot(directed=True)
 ```

+### Showing Tooltip

+By default, `nodeid` is shown as tooltip.
+To overwrite this, include a `title` column with the respective data.

 ### Using vis.js settings

 We can tweak any of the `vis.js` related network visualization settings.
 An example is,